tehp/OpenPoGoBot/README.md

     $ python2 pokecli.py -a google -u tejado -p 1234 --location "New York, Washington Square"

 ### Advance Releasing Configuration
-    To edit the pokemon release configuration, copy file ``release_config.json.example`` and rename it to ``release_config.json``
+    To edit the pokemon release configuration, copy the file ``release_config.json.example`` and rename it to ``release_config.json``

-    Edit this file however you like, but keep in mind:
+    Edit this file however you want, but keep in mind:

-    1. Pokemon name is always capitalize and case-sensitive
+    1. Pokemon names should always be capitalized and are case-sensitive
-    2. Be careful with the ``any`` configuration!

-## How to add/discover new API
-    1. Check the type of your API request in   [POGOProtos](https://github.com/AeonLucid/POGOProtos/blob/eeccbb121b126aa51fc4eebae8d2f23d013e1cb8/src/POGOProtos/Networking/Requests/RequestType.proto) For example: RECYCLE_INVENTORY_ITEM
-    2. Convert to the api call in OpenPoGoBot/__init__.py,  RECYCLE_INVENTORY_ITEM change to self.api.recycle_inventory_item
-        ```
-        def drop_item(self,item_id,count):
-            self.api.recycle_inventory_item(...............)
-        ```
-    3. Where is the param list?
-        You need check this [Requests/Messages/RecycleInventoryItemMessage.proto](https://github.com/AeonLucid/POGOProtos/blob/eeccbb121b126aa51fc4eebae8d2f23d013e1cb8/src/POGOProtos/Networking/Requests/Messages/RecycleInventoryItemMessage.proto)
-    4. Then our final api call is
-        ```
-        def drop_item(self,item_id,count):
-            self.api.recycle_inventory_item(item_id=item_id,count=count)
-            inventory_req = self.api.call()
-            print(inventory_req)
-        ```
-    5. You can now debug on the log to see if get what you need
+    2. The ``any`` configuration effects every pokemon

 ## FAQ

 ### What's IV ?
 Here's the [introduction](http://bulbapedia.bulbagarden.net/wiki/Individual_values)
 ### Losing Starter Pokemon and others
 You can use -c 1 to protect your first stage low CP pokemon.
-### Does it run automatally?
-Not yet, still need a trainer to train the script param.
-But we are very close to.
 ### Set GEO Location
-It works, use -l "xx.yyyy,zz.ttttt" to set lat long for location. -- diordache
+Use either `-l "lat, long"` or `--location "lat, long"`
 ### Google login issues (Login Error, Server busy)?

 Try to generate an [app password](!https://support.google.com/accounts/answer/185833?hl=en) and set is as